 So far in the 2022-2023 the U.S has experienced an increased rate of RSV than has been experienced this time of year in the past.
 This increased rate can be seen in the below graph (green line with dots) provided by the CDC's RSV-Net surveillance system.
-The current RSV associated hospitalizations is 22.4 per 100,000 people.
+The overall rate of RSV associated hospitalizations for the season is 30.4 per 100,000 people.